Five Ways to Produce a Picture in Picture!

 Some general comments about each of the modules:

-Some parameters of these modules are available as other independent modules; for example, pan and zoom and Rotate, both available under the Camera heading.
+Some parameters of these modules are available as other independent modules; for example, Pan and Zoom and Rotate, both available under the Camera heading in the Effects Editor.

-Avid allows cascading of effects, but generally it is best to use only a single module to perform as many functions as possible, especially when changing the shape, rotation or size of an image -- requiring resampling the image, and with each resampling, there is a loss of image quality.
-To what extent Avid minimizes the number of resamplings, I don't know.
+Pinnacle Studio allows cascading of effects, but generally it is best to use only a single module to perform as many functions as possible, especially when changing the shape, rotation or size of an image -- requiring resampling the image, and with each resampling, there is a loss of image quality.
+To what extent Pinnacle Studio minimizes the number of resamplings, I don't know.
 Determining this would require either detailed research, or a knowledge of the inner workings of the software.

-So that comparable parameters are seen side by side in the table below, they are not always listed in the same order in which they appear in the Effects Editor, Also, parameters may not occur at the same outline level in different modules.
+So that comparable parameters are seen side by side in the table below, they are not always listed in the same order as in the Effects Editor, Also, parameters may not occur at the same outline level in different modules.

 The pairs of numbers in parentheses in the table give the maximum and minimum values of parameters.
 For linear changes, most are percentages, and for rotations, most are degrees.
-When there is a row of three numbers, the middle one indicates a default value which is not obvious.
+When there is a row of three numbers, the middle one indicates a default value.

 Position (±200)